ogomez92/nvdr/README.md

   the forms-mode tone, progress-bar ticks, wave/tone effects — is **not** carried across, for now.
 You get speech text and that's it.
 - Connecting NVDA's *native* remote access through this bridge is not implemented.
-If you'd like to add it, contributions are very welcome.
+If you'd like to add it, contributions are super appreciated.

 ## The Rust terminal client